rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Anonymous ID

+We use the `deviceId` as anonymousId by default.
 You can use the `setAnonymousId` method to override the default `anonymousId`, as shown:

 ```javascript
 RudderClient.setAnonymousId("CustomAnonymousId");